-When you open a NUMBER26 bank account, your funds happen to be held at Wirecard Bank in Aschheim Germany.
-Thus you’ll receive a German International Bank Account Number (IBAN) starting with “DE” and followed by a series of digits.
+When you open a N26 bank account, you’ll receive a German International Bank Account Number (IBAN) starting with “DE” and followed by a series of digits.

 As we expand across Europe we’re learning a lot from our users in different countries.
 One user concern that has occasionally surfaced is that some merchants outside of Germany have refused to accept a German IBAN for account transfers.
 L’horreur!